uptane/uptane.github.io/deployment/exceptional_operations.md

 ## Adding or removing a supplier

-Due to changes in business relationships, it may be the case that the OEM may need to add or remove a tier-1 supplier on its repositories.
+Due to changes in business relationships, an OEM may need to add or remove a tier-1 supplier from its repositories.

-To add a tier-1 supplier, the OEM SHOULD use the following steps.
-First, if the supplier signs its own images, then the OEM SHALL add a delegation to the supplier on the image repository following the steps described in Section B.1.
-Second, the supplier SHALL deliver metadata and / or images to the OEM following the steps in Section A.1.1.
-Finally, the OEM SHALL add the metadata and images to its repositories, possibly test them, and then release them to affected vehicle following the steps in Section A.1.2.
+To add a tier-1 supplier, OEMs SHOULD use the following steps.
+First, if the supplier signs its own images, then the OEM SHALL add a delegation to the supplier on the image repository following the steps described on the Normal Operating Procedures page.
+Second, the supplier SHALL deliver metadata and / or images to the OEM.
+Finally, the OEM SHALL add the metadata and images to its repositories, possibly test them, and then release them to the affected vehicle following the steps.
+All the above should be done using the guidelines on the Normal Operating Procedures page.

+### TODO
+Insert link to relevant subsections on the Normal Operating Procedures page.

 To safely remove a tier-1 supplier, the OEM SHOULD use the following steps.
 First, it SHOULD delete the corresponding delegation from the targets role on the image repository, as well as all metadata and images belonging to that supplier, so that their metadata and images are no longer trusted.
 Second, it SHOULD also delete information about the supplier from the director repository, such as its images as well as its dependencies and conflicts, so that the director repository no longer chooses these images for installation.
 In order to continue to update vehicles with ECUs originally maintained by this supplier, the OEM SHOULD replace this supplier with another delegation, either maintained by itself or another tier-1 supplier.